-Can the Landlord Charge a Cleaning Fee in Indiana?
+Can the Landlord Charge a Cleaning Fee in Oklahoma?

-Landlords in Indiana can charge a cleaning fee if it is specifically stated in the lease agreement or if the tenant causes damage that requires cleaning (e.g. wine stains on the carpet).
+Landlords in Oklahoma can charge a cleaning fee if it is specifically stated in the lease agreement or if the tenant causes damage that requires cleaning (e.g. wine stains on the carpet).

-Can the Landlord Charge for Painting in Indiana?
+Can the Landlord Charge for Painting in Oklahoma?

-Yes, in Indiana, landlords can charge for painting, except for normal wear and tear.
+Yes, in Oklahoma, landlords can charge for painting, except for normal wear and tear.
 For example, if the tenant: